 Aside from the health benefits of longer lashes, most people consider lengthier eyelashes to be more beautiful than short ones.
 For this reason, eyelash lengthening procedures have become very popular over the years for people with short lashes and those with average-length lashes as well.
 Plenty of options are available for people whose eyelashes are considered too short from a medical perspective, and for those without health issues that hope to achieve a certain aesthetic look with longer lashes.

 Causes of Short Eyelashes

-While some people are simply born with shorter-than-average, natural lashes, there are many other causes that can cause them to become shorter later in life, including rough treatment of the eyelashes while removing eye makeup, not removing mascara before sleeping overnight, or tugging or pulling false lashes out.
+While some people are simply born with shorter-than-average, natural lashes, many other causes can cause them to become shorter later in life, including rough treatment of the eyelashes while removing eye makeup, not removing mascara before sleeping overnight, or tugging or pulling false lashes out.

 Aging and menopause are considered to be one of the leading factors that cause shorter eyelashes due to certain hormonal imbalances that affect the growth cycle of hair follicles.
 Other factors include stress, lack of sleep, and allergic reactions to medications.